 Downtown Santa Barbara has great dining and shopping, you can visit the beautiful Mission Santa Barbara from the 18th century, and of course there’s all the wine tasting in the Santa Ynez valley nearby which has some of our favorite wineries in Central California’s wine country.

 This is one of the best stops on the San Diego to San Francisco drive too!

 La Jolla is another awesome day trip from Los Angeles in North County San Diego.
 With an adorable artsy town filled with galleries, shops, and great dining as well as a dramatic coastline with fantastic ocean views you can easily fall in love with this place at first site.

 Another draw to this area would be Torrey Pines State Reserve and golf course.
-If you’re not a golfer, no worries you can hike in Torrey Pines for some incredible views.
+If you’re not a golfer, no worries you can hike in Torrey Pines for some incredible views and scenic hikes.

-We personally love La Jolla and when you’re here you won’t want to leave, maybe consider making this one an overnight trip.
+We personally love all the amazing things to do in La Jolla and when you’re here you won’t want to leave, maybe consider making this one an overnight trip.
 We particularly love the Pantai Inn just steps away from the oceanside cliff with a stellar view.